Please note this is a temporary measure and the surgery will be open as normal on the 14th August.

-The Firs Dispensary will remain closed until further notice and all Firs patients will now be able to collect medication from the High Street Surgery Dispensary.
+The Firs Dispensary will remain closed until further notice and all Firs patients are able to collect medication from the High Street Surgery Dispensary.

 Please note that you can still get support during the Covid-19 pandemic.